tlaplus/vscode-tlaplus/CONTRIBUTING.md

 All forms of contribution are highly welcome!
 Feel free to file bugs, propose improvements, ask questions, send other feedback.

-For those, who whant to write some code, here's a short guide.
+For those, who want to write some code, here's a short guide.

 # Getting started